yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH/Readme.md

 - PSRAM: *Disabled*.

 ### PlatformIO:
 Building with **PlatformIO** is easy as well.
-Each of the provided software examples for PlatformIO comes with a subdirectory *'boards'*.
-There lie the specific board definition files (*.json) which provide the proper board definitions & settings.
-If necessary, those settings can finally be overridden with resp. settings in the project file platformio.ini.
+Starting with Arduino ESP32 Core v3.1.1 the VSCode/PlatformIO IDE provides all the necessary board definition files.
+These *.json files provide the correct board definitions & settings.

-Going a step further and putting the *.json files to your development platforms *core_dir/platforms/espressif32/boards* global directory (on my PC it's  *C:\Users\name\\.platformio\platforms\espressif32\boards*) means you can create a new project in PlatformIO and simply select this board from the pull-down list.
+Just create a new project and give it a name, then go to board selection, enter "yb-" and choose your YB-ESP32-S3-*** board from the list thats popping up.

  ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-ETH/doc/YB-ESP32-S3-ETH_PlatformIO_board_selection.jpg)

+Examples that need to be build with an older framework still come with a folder "boards" which keeps the necessary *.json board definition files.

 ### Using the two USB ports: